This post is intended to help new users of Xert understand what Improvement Rate is and how to use it.

 - Use IR to set your training hours.
 We’d like to have endless training time but that’s not realistic.
 And it probably isn’t for you either.
 In Xert you can use the different IR’s to change the number of hours of training per week, and the number of days of training per week, to suit your available time.
 You can even increase your IR if you have a week of nice weather coming up and want to take advantage of it.
 Note that we don’t recommend you change it too often, or increase it by too much, so that you don’t put more strain on your physiology than you can handle with your current fitness.

 - Taper a week or two before your goal event by decreasing your IR.
-As you approach your goal event your training will move the specificity closer and closer to the Focus you selected.
+As you approach your goal event, your training will move the specificity closer and closer to the Focus you selected.
 This process is gradual and progressive.
-As you enter your taper phase you can decrease your IR to give your body some extra rest.
+As you enter your taper phase you should decrease your IR to give your body some extra rest.
 It will put more rest at the beginning than at the end of your taper phase to make sure that you’re rested and sharp for your goal date.

 P.S.
 For more posts for new users click the tag ‘Beginner’ below.